CongLeSolutionX/The-Formula-Founders/Louis_de_Broglie/De_Broglie_Hypothesis.md

 ## 3. Mathematical Formulation: The De Broglie Wavelength

-The central equation of the De Broglie Hypothesis quantifies the wavelength associated with a particle [1]:
+The central equation of the De Broglie Hypothesis quantifies the wavelength associated with a particle[^1]:

 $$
 \lambda = \frac{h}{p}